Budget Makeover: What you get for $15,000

-These surfaces get a lot of wear and tear in a kitchen.
+Surfaces get a lot of wear and tear in the kitchen.
 So freshening up the countertops can instantly reinvent your kitchen.
 While precious marble or stone will most likely be a budget-buster at this price point, there are economical choices that are also now virtually indestructible, too.
 CaesarStone, for example, is 93-percent crushed quartz that's combined with polymer resins to create a tough-as-nails, nonporous surface, according to Janice Anne.

 Repaint, Don't Replace

 Often the biggest expense in a kitchen, new cabinets will probably be out of reach at this price point.
 If you have an older kitchen, it may be wiser to repaint or refinish the existing cabinets, which are likely wood.
 It will cost half as much as the price of new wood cabinets — and smarter than downgrading to particleboard to fit the budget, Janice Anne points out.

 Consider tearing out cabinets completely and going for a trendier, open-shelving design, like the one pictured above.
 While this is an inexpensive option, it's important to keep shelves clutter-free to maintain the stylish, airy look.

 Update the Hardware